Phoebe Bridgers discography

 The discography of American singer-songwriter Phoebe Bridgers consists of two studio albums, nine extended plays, 20 singles, six promotional singles, and 12 music videos.
-She has also released one extended play as part of Sloppy Jane, two extended plays as a part of Boygenius, and one studio album as part of Better Oblivion Community Center.
+She has also released one extended play as part of Sloppy Jane, two extended plays and one studio album as a part of Boygenius, and one studio album as part of Better Oblivion Community Center.